christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

   > How did we know to do that?
 By reading the docs, of course.
 We just used  Bootstrap's [Inverted navbar](http://getbootstrap.com/components/#navbar-inverted) color scheme.

-  * Now that we are done with the navbar, delete the `navbar.html` file so it doesn't polute our Git repo.
+  * Now that we are done with the navbar, delete the `navbar.html` file so it doesn't pollute our Git repo.

 **4. Save your work.**
 Commit to Git.
 Use the commit summary 'Completed part 3'.
 Push (sync) as usual to GitHub.